christian-kramer/Windows-Lock-Timer/README.md

 -w			number of minutes prior to locking the warning will display -c			number of minutes for the cooldown between sessions -m			the text of the warning message to display
+-p          the port over which to send TCP packets
 </pre>

 Example:

-`C:\Program Files\WindowsLockTimer\WindowsLockTimer.exe -t 60 -w 2 -m "Sample Text"`
+`C:\Program Files\WindowsLockTimer\WindowsLockTimer.exe -t 60 -w 2 -c 15 -p 1337 -m "Sample Text"`

-This will create a 60-minute timer, with a 2-minute warning that says "Sample Text".
+This will create a 60-minute timer, with a 2-minute warning that says "Sample Text", and a 15-minute cooldown where the user should go do something else.
+It will also broadcast on TCP port `1337`, if the `hosts` file is present.

 ## Notes